 Massage oil blend for sickness

 Blend the essential oils, with the carrier oil and store in a tinted amber bottle.
 Use a small amount to gently massage the abdomen.
-Alternatively they can be stored in a roller bottle to apply to the pulse points, as and when needed.
-For full blending instructions and information, read here.

 - 50ml Sweet Almond oil